Artist Rida Fatima creates modern Islamic art and architectural paintings in her studio in Pewaukee.

 Along the way, the 32-year-old artist has paved a trail of success.
 Since moving from Pakistan to the United States 11 years ago, her architectural drawings and calligraphy have been exhibited in galleries in New York, Chicago, St. Louis, Richmond, Columbus, Portland, New Brunswick and Laguna Beach, California.
 Her work won “Best in Show” at an exhibit at the Old Orchard Gallery in St. Louis.
 One of her designs was chosen by a company for its logo.
 The Council on American-Islamic Relations (CAIR) has displayed her work at its annual banquet in Cleveland for three years running.

 Now in Wisconsin, it looks like Fatima, her husband and two children will stay put.
-Fatima’s husband is working at the Milwaukee College of Wisconsin and “likes it very much,” she said.
+Fatima’s husband is working at the Medical College of Wisconsin and “likes it very much,” she said.

 Sitting at a computer in her studio in the basement of their Pewaukee home, speaking with Wisconsin Muslim Journal over Zoom, Fatima shared her journey as an artist and the design of her new life.